axellvarez/cs4265-project-/README.md

 TOMTOM_API_KEY=your_api_key_here

-*Note: NOAA and PowerOutage.us sources are accessed via public endpoints and do not require keys for this implementation.*
+*Note: NOAA and PowerOutage.us sources are accessed via public endpoints and do not require keys for this implementation.
+TOMTOM API Keys are available for free after creating an account at https://developer.tomtom.com/user/login*

 ---